 The first symptoms of Guillain-Barré syndrome include:

 Symptoms may develop over a period of hours, days, or weeks.
 They will vary in severity from minimal to total paralysis including respiratory weakness.
-The symptoms grow progressively worse.
+The symptoms progress and worsen.
 Most people experience the greatest weakness during the second or third week.

 Related complications include: